chenchao666/chenchao666.github.io/_pages/about.md

 **Chao Chen** Candidate Ph.D in Zhejiang University of China.

 ## <span style="color: green"> Research Interests </span>
 My research interests cover a range of issues : **Statistics and Optimization**, **Deep Learning**, **Transfer Learning**, and their Applications in Computer Vision and Biomedical Informatics.
-Currently, I am working on Domain Adaptation and their applications to semantic segmentation, object detection.
+Currently, I am working on Domain Adaptation and their applications to semantic segmentation.

 ## <span style="color: green"> Education </span>
 * **Sep 2016 - now:** **PhD Candidate** in Zhejiang University (ZJU), Hangzhou, China